 • Research current news for possible reportage on website

-Hours: Approximately 15 hours per week, 180 hours total.
-Hours will vary between 9am and 6pm, two to three days a week depending on the schedule of tastings and intern’s availability.
+Hours, Term, Compensation: This is a three-month internship, with approximately 10-15 hours per week, 180 hours total.
+Hours may vary between 9am and 6pm, two to three days a week depending on the schedule of tastings and intern’s availability.